thornoar/smoothmanifold/documentation/main.typ

 #set heading(numbering: "1.")
 = Introduction <sc-intro>

 In higher mathematics, diagrams often take the form of "blobs" (representing sets and their subsets) placed on the plane, connected with paths or arrows.
-This is particularly true for set theory and topology, but other more advanced fields inherit this style.
+This is particularly true for set theory and topology, but other, more advanced fields inherit this style.
 In differential geometry and multivariate calculus, one draws spheres, tori, and other surfaces in place of these "blobs".
 In category theory, commutative diagrams are commonplace, where the "blobs" are replaced by symbols.
 Here are a couple of examples, all drawn with `smoothmanifold`:

 #[
   #show: columns.with(2, gutter: 0%)